Add Your Social Accounts to Windows 8 on Your Surface

 Tell the Mail app about your other accounts.

-To add your accounts to the Mail app, head for the Charms bar’s Settings icon: Summon the Charms bar by swiping your finger inward from the screen’s right edge, and tap the Settings icon.
+To add your accounts to the Mail app, head for the Charms bar’s Settings icon: Summon the Charms bar by swiping your finger inward from the screen’s right edge and then tap the Settings icon.

 When the Settings pane appears, tap the word Accounts, and the Accounts pane appears, listing your Microsoft account.
 From the Accounts pane, tap the Add an Account link, and the Mail app lists the accounts you can add.

 When you enter the username and password for some mail accounts, the Mail app simply collects any waiting mail.
-For other mail accounts, like Google, Windows 8 visits a secure area on Google’s website where you authorize the transaction.
+For other mail accounts, such as Gmail, the Mail app takes you to a secure area on the Google website where you authorize the transaction.

-As of this writing, the Mail app doesn’t accept POP mail servers.
-To add IMAP servers, tap the Other Account option and enter your user name, password, and the name of your IMAP servers.
+Unfortunately, the Mail app doesn’t accept POP mail servers, which are offered by many ISPs.
+To add IMAP servers, tap the Other Account option and enter your username, password, and the name of your IMAP servers.
+Don’t know whether your mail account uses POP or IMAP?
+Contact your ISP and ask which one it uses for your e-mail.

 Return to the Start screen, tap the People tile, and enter your other accounts.

-When the People app first opens, you may already see a few of your friends, grabbed from online contact lists associated with the e-mail accounts you entered in step 1.
+When the People app first opens, you may already see a few of your friends, grabbed from online contact lists associated with the e-mail accounts you entered in the previous step.

 Your importing experience will vary from account to account.
 For some accounts, you simply need to enter your username and password.
-Other accounts, like Facebook, take you straight to Facebook’s website, where you enter your information to authorize the action.
+Other accounts, such as Facebook, take you straight to Facebook’s website, where you enter your information to authorize the action.

 After you enter your account information, Windows finishes the job, filling your Mail app with e-mail, stocking the People app with your friends’ contact information, and adding any appointments to your Calendar app.